 Try to Stay Positive

 Dealing with a bad contractor is both stressful and frustrating.
+Be aware if your plumbers insurance covers your situation.
 Clearly you don’t want to be dealing with property damage, but unfortunately it is a reality for some.